 The tree-lined SMU campus offers a beautiful setting for learning.
 Unlike many universities in major cities, SMU guarantees housing for all four years of undergraduate study and also provides graduate accommodations if desired.
 Facilities for the study of art include well-lighted studios, individual workspaces and excellent equipment to support all media taught, as well as individual experimentation.
-Facilities span both new and traditional approaches to studio art, including digitally based studios for photography, video, computer-generated imaging and threedimensional imaging.
+Facilities span both new and traditional approaches to studio art, including digitally based studios for photography, video, computer-generated imaging, three-dimensional imaging and rapid prototyping (three-dimensional printing).
 Art students work as broadly and as experimentally as they wish within an environment of open artistic exchange, surrounded by artists in dance, music, theatre, film and communications.
-Additional facilities include the Pollock Gallery - the art exhibition space of the Division of Art located in Hughes-Trigg Student Center.
+Additional facilities comprise a variety of spaces for the installation of art work, including the Pollock Gallery - the art exhibition space of the Division of Art located in Hughes-Trigg Student Center.
 The Pollock Gallery provides students, faculty, staff and the surrounding community with opportunities to experience a wide and thought-provoking array of exhibitions representing diverse artists, time periods and cultures, as well as the B.F.A. and M.F.A. qualifying exhibitions.
 The Meadows School and SMU offer excellent library and technological resources, including the Hamon Arts Library (incorporating the Meadows computer center) as well as specific facilities within the Division of Art.

 The division runs an extensive visiting artist program, ranging from visiting artist lectures and workshops to the Meadows Distinguished Visiting Professor.
-Through this program internationally significant artists are brought to campus each month during the year to teach, lecture and conduct graduate critiques.
+Through this program, distinguished artists, critics and curators are brought to campus regularly throughout the year to teach, lecture and conduct upper-level undergraduate and graduate critiques.

-The division also runs two special programs of importance to graduate and undergraduate students: the New York Colloquium (a winter interterm program in New York) and SMU-in-Taos, a summer program at SMU's campus near Taos, New Mexico.
+The division also runs two special programs of importance to graduate and undergraduate students: the New York Colloquium (a winter interterm program in New York) and SMU-in-Taos, a summer and fall program at SMU's campus near Taos, New Mexico.
 During the New York Colloquium, students visit a range of museums, galleries, artists' studios and other venues appropriate to the development of their critical and professional studies in art.
-The program at Fort Burgwin, Taos, offers course work as well as independent and directed study each summer, including plein-air painting, an interdisciplinary studio workshop, sculpture, photography and printmaking.
+The program at Fort Burgwin, Taos, offers coursework as well as independent and directed study each summer in a wide-range of studio and external exhibition projects.
 The Meadows School and the University offer a range of programs for study abroad during all phases of study.

 The Dallas-Fort Worth area has a large artistic community with rich and varied resources.
-These include six internationally significant museums (The Dallas Museum of Art, SMU's newly designed Meadows Museum, and the Nasher Sculpture Center in Dallas, and the Kimbell Museum, Museum of Modern Art, and Amon Carter Museum in Fort Worth), contemporary exhibition spaces (The MAC, Arlington Museum), and a strong commercial gallery system.
+These include six internationally significant museums (The Dallas Museum of Art, SMU's newly designed Meadows Museum and the Nasher Sculpture Center in Dallas; and the Kimbell Museum, Museum of Modern Art and Amon Carter Museum in Fort Worth), contemporary exhibition spaces (The MAC and the Arlington Museum), and a strong commercial gallery system.